jgmortim/kheel/README.md

 And even though there is no connection between your cursor's frequency and your CPU, a fast spinner feels less painful to watch than a slow one.
 So I tried faster speeds and eventually settled on 1.25 Hz as anything faster started to feel obnoxious.

+### Precision Select

+I have opted to stick with the cross-hair design used by Windows; however, Windows has decided to scale the thickness of the cursor when used in high DPI settings.
+The beams are 8 px thick in their 128x128 version.
+If you want pixel-perfect precision, why would you make the cursor more than 1 px wide?
+And further, why an even number of pixels?
+The hot spot can't be placed in the actual center if you make it an even number.
+In my version, I've remedied these issues by keeping the beams 1 px wide no mater what size the cursor is.
+They grow in length in the larger resolutions, but not in width.

 ### Other